Bank Reform Act 2010, which commenced on 1 October 2010, created a new

 You can read about the Central Bank’s regulatory role in our document, Financial regulation.

 The Central Bank is responsible for protecting the best interests of consumers of financial services.
 The Competition and Consumer Protection Commission (CCPC) provides information to consumers on the costs, risks and benefits of different financial products.

 The Bank is a member of the European System of Central Banks (ESCB).
-The ESCB comprises the European Central Bank and the national central banks of the 17 states that have adopted the euro.
+The ESCB comprises the European Central Bank and the national central banks of all the member states whether or not they have adopted the euro.
 The tasks of the ESCB include conducting foreign exchange operations for the Eurozone countries, managing official currency reserves within each country and promoting the smooth operating of financial institutions.

 The Central Bank also: